cryptopunksnotdead/punks.journal/smarter-csv.md

 ```

 Note: In the CSV Reader library use `CsvHash` to get an array of hashes returned.
-Use the `:symbol` header converter keyword option to turn the string headers into symbols.
+Use the `:symbol` header converter keyword option to turn headers into symbols.

 ---